Rainwater Drain Blocked by Roots? How to Deal with Root Intrusions and Ingress

 Types of Trees:

 Certain tree species are more prone to root intrusion than others.
-Trees with aggressive root systems, such as willows and poplars, are notorious for seeking out water sources, making them more likely to infiltrate drains.
+Trees with aggressive root systems, such as willows and poplars, are notorious for seeking out water sources, making them more likely to infiltrate and block drains.

 Seasonal Variations: